 BMX racing started life in Los Angeles in the USA as an alternative to motocross racing and quickly became a popular worldwide sport enjoyed by thousands.

-Today BMX races are typically held on purpose-built racetracks that have various hills and jumps with banked corners or berms.
+Today BMX races are typically held on purpose-built racetracks with many hills and jumps with banked corners or berms.

-While BMX racing is primarily an individual sport, teams are often formed and clubs are usually family friendly with riders aged anywhere from five to 90 years.
+While BMX racing is primarily an individual sport, teams are often formed, and clubs are usually family-friendly, with riders aged five to 90 years.

-There are a number of regional, national and international bodies that provide rules for competition and organised events as well as setting out skill classifications and other regulations.
+Some regional, national and international bodies provide rules for competition and organised events and set out skill classifications and other regulations.

 In the UK, BMX bike racing is overseen by the British Cycling Federation, which provides rules and guidelines for holding events that include a code of conduct, membership and licencing, track competition standards and penalties for infringements.
 Details of BMX rules and regulations can be found here.

-BMX racing is a great cycling sport to both participate in and to watch with categories for all ages and abilities, and there has been a surge in BMX track building around Britain and overseas.
+BMX racing is a great cycling sport to participate in and watch, with categories for all ages and abilities, and there has been a surge in BMX track building around Britain and overseas.

-But BMX racing doesn't have to take place on such high-level tracks as Manchester.
-Wherever the event the riders and public can be assured of relentless, all-day action, that kicks off with qualifying heats, called 'motos' before entering the knockout stages befoe the final events.
+But BMX racing doesn't have to take place on high-level tracks like Manchester.
+Wherever an event is held, the riders and public can be assured of relentless, all-day action that kicks off with qualifying heats, called 'motos' before entering the knockout stages before the final stages.

 Races generally last well under a minute, and riders take off in quick succession, so it's an exciting day of fast and furious sport for everyone.
 In Britain, there are regional racing leagues and BMX Series events throughout the year, as well as the National BMX Championships.